Bethlehem Hit and Run Accident Lawyer

 Hit and run accidents are unfortunately common in Bethlehem and elsewhere throughout the state, and when they do occur, they often lead to severe injury or even death.
 A study conducted by the AAA Foundation discovered that about 11 percent of all police-reported accidents involve at least one hit and run driver.
 Nearly 1500 people are fatally injured every year in hit and run accidents, with pedestrians making up roughly 60 percent of the fatally injured victims.

-If you’ve suffered injuries in a hit and run accident, you may feel overwhelmed by certain difficulties commonly associated with litigating a hit and run claim.
-Let’s briefly consider the basic issues that victims encounter in a hit and run accident situation.
+If you’ve suffered injuries in a hit-and-run accident, you may feel overwhelmed by certain difficulties commonly associated with litigating a hit-and-run claim.
+Let’s briefly consider the basic issues that victims encounter in a hit-and-run accident situation.

-Driver is Uninsured or Underinsured
+The driver is Uninsured or Underinsured

 There are many different reasons as to why drivers flee the scene of an accident, whether the accident involves pedestrians or other drivers: the hit and run defendant may have been intoxicated at the time, driving unlicensed (or with an expired license), or they may be concerned that they were driving so recklessly that they will be arrested by law enforcement officers.
 In many cases, however, the hit and run driver flees the scene in Bethlehem because they simply want to avoid having to pay damages to victim(s) who may have suffered injuries, or because they lack adequate insurance to cover such damages.